 Technology and digitalization have made it possible not to worry about the physical location of your employees anymore.
 They can work together seamlessly from almost all parts of the world, using digital tools and devices.
-But, em, to which door do you mount the terminal now?
+But, em, to which door do you mount the clocking system now?

-Maybe you have simply kept records of employee attendence in manual Excel sheets all this time, not implementing any clocking system at all.
+Maybe you have simply kept records of employee attendence in manual Excel sheets all this time, not worrying about clocking systems at all.

-But why put in all these hours of manual work just to calculate hours when there is a simple, inexpensive software available on the market which does it for you?
-You just download all the company timesheets, filled-out automatically.
+But have you ever wondered – why put in all these hours of manual work just to calculate hours when there is a simple, inexpensive software available on the market which does it for you?
+Using a clocking system you just download all the company timesheets, which get filled-out automatically.

 This can save you hours of administration.
 Not even counting all the effort to actually collect all those timesheets from your employees regularly and on time.
 Also, good luck organizing them neatly and finding anything fast when you need it.